-(a) Generally.
-Except for those members of the police and fire departments who are on duty in rotating shifts, all employees of the city shall work a forty-hour workweek unless they are designated as part-

-- time employees or paid interns.
+- (a) Generally.
+Except for those members of the police and fire departments who are on duty in rotating shifts, all employees of the city shall work a forty-hour workweek unless they are designated as parttime employees or paid interns.
 The regular workweek shall be from 12:01 a.m.
-Monday to 12:00 midnight the following Sunday.
-The mayor may establish a different workweek for certain groups of employees and notation of such shall be kept in the department of human resources. - (b) Incentive work programs.
-Department heads may establish incentive work programs, subject to the mayor's approval, whereby employees performing a specific function are allowed to complete a unit of work each shift rather than remain on duty for a specific number of hours.
+Monday 12:00 midnight Sunday to 12:00 midnight the following Sunday. -except t The mayor may establish a different workweek for certain groups of employees and notation of such shall be kept in the department of human resources. - (b) Incentive work programs.
+Department and division heads may establish incentive work programs, subject to the mayor's approval, whereby employees performing a specific function are allowed to complete a unit of work each shift rather than remain on duty for a specific number of hours. - (c) Responsibility for additional work.
+While the standard workweek is specified above for all divisions of the administration, there exists in every position specification an obligation to assist in times when emergency or unusual requirements may necessitate the appearance of persons with particular skills.
+For example, employees supervising the work of contractors shall be required to work such hours as necessary to accomplish their assignments properly.
+Continued failure to appear for assignments when ordered by the appointing authority, in the absence of adequate reason, shall be neglect of duty.